madewithkoji/koji-docs/docs/02_editor/plugins.md

 configuration or 3rd-party services.
 By enabling the Open Graph plugin, for example, apps are instantly ready to share on Facebook and Twitter.

+## Synthetic responses

+Plugins can also serve synthetic responses.
+An example of this is the PWA plugin, which generates and serves a PWA manifest at `/manifest.webmanifest` even though no such file actually exists within the project.

 ## Limitations

 At this time, Koji plugins are not designed to modify app functionality or to